kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 ## Usage

 - `experiments/sub.py` while connected on the same network as the OPUS-QUAD will relay [CDJ status packets](https://djl-analysis.deepsymmetry.org/djl-analysis/vcdj.html#cdj-status-packets) to a WebSocket server on port 8080.
+Make sure to also change the IP/mac addresses in the `sub.py` file.

 ## Special Thanks